 London may soon have a new attraction to lure in tourists and entertain locals as the government says it would “react favourably” to a project that will see the construction of a new Royal yacht.

-Tourists staying in boutique hotels in London may soon see the luxury boat sailing town the Thames as plans to build the new yacht, which will funded privately, have been put before the prime minister.
+Tourists staying in Montcalm hotels in London may soon see the luxury boat sailing town the Thames as plans to build the new yacht, which will funded privately, have been put before the prime minister.